 Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior (including catatonia) that indicate loss of contact with reality.

 Worldwide, the prevalence of schizophrenia is about 1%.
 The rate is comparable among men and women and relatively constant cross-culturally.
-Urban living, poverty, childhood trauma, neglect, and prenatal infections are risk factors, and there is a genetic predisposition (1) General reference Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more .
+Urban living, poverty, childhood trauma, neglect, and prenatal infections are risk factors, and there is a genetic predisposition.
 The condition starts in late adolescence and lasts a lifetime, typically with poor psychosocial function throughout.

 The average age at onset is early to mid 20s in women and somewhat earlier in men; about 40% of males have their first episode before age 20.
 Onset is rare in childhood; early-adolescent onset or late-life onset (when it is sometimes called paraphrenia) may occur.

-Although its specific cause is unknown, schizophrenia has a biologic basis, as evidenced by
+Although its specific causes and mechanisms are unknown, schizophrenia has a biologic basis, as evidenced by

 Some experts suggest that schizophrenia occurs more frequently in people with neurodevelopmental vulnerabilities and that the onset, remission, and recurrence of symptoms are the result of interactions between these enduring vulnerabilities and environmental stressors.